Winipedia/pyrig/docs/tests/autouse.md

 **Purpose**: Enforce single source package structure.

+**Assertion**:
-**Assertion**: Verifies only one source package exists (besides `tests` and `docs`).
+- Verifies only one source package exists at the root (besides `tests` and `docs`)
-Also ensures all other code is in the src package by checking that the first layer is just src, dev and main.py
+- Ensures the source package contains only: `src/`, `dev/`, `resources/` subdirectories and `main.py`
+- Prevents code from being scattered across multiple top-level packages

 **Scope**: Session

-**Why**: Maintains clean project structure with single source of truth.
-The point of this is that all your code should in src.
+**Why**: Maintains clean project structure with a single source of truth.
+All application code should be in `src/`, development tools in `dev/`, and resources in `resources/`.
+This enforces the convention that imports use `my_project.src.module` rather than `my_project.module`, which provides clear separation between the package namespace and source code.
-Some might not like that you have to import everything via my_project.src.module instead of just my_project.module, but we think the benefits outweigh the costs.
-If you do not want that I suppose you could add an import * from src to your __init__.py in my_project/__init__.py.

 ---